christianwgd/photos/README.md

 ### Theming

+Bootstrap themes (css files) can be uploaded and selected by users.

 You can add themes  for user selection in the admin.
 Create your own themes (https://bootstrap.build/app) or load them from the web (examples below).